dandyling/gallery/README.md

 The app is written to be as modular as possible.
 You will find the structure of the folders as below to encourage code reuse

-### Components folder
+1. Components folder

 ```bash
 /components
 ```

-This folder is purely concerned with the presentational components in the application, such as `<Gallery>` and `<Photo />` etc. These components are generic components that can be reuse throughout the application.
-They do not contain business logic.
+This folder is purely concerned with the presentational components in the application, such as `<Gallery>` and `<Photo />` etc. These components are generic components that can be reuse throughout the application and they do not contain business logic.

-### Features
+2. Features

 ```bash
 /features
 ```

 The app is separated into domain called features.
-Here you can find the React components that are specific to certain domain feature.
-For example, you can find the Unsplash's API photo gallery which the `/features/home` directory.
+Here you can find the components that are specific to certain domain feature.
+For example, you can find the Unsplash's API photo gallery under the `/features/home` directory.

 For extra features, you can add it under this directory.

-### Business logic
+3. Business logic

 ```bash
 /data
 ```

-These are data hooks that call [Unsplash's api](https://unsplash.com/documentation).
-You can use them simply by calling
+These are data hooks that call the api.
+You can use them for example below

 `const { data } = useSearch()`

-### Tests
+4. Tests

-This app is tested using jest and testing-libary.
-You can view the test coverage setup by running `npm run coverage` or `yarn run coverage` and see the report in `/coverage/index.html`.
+The app is tested using jest and testing-libary.
+You can view the test coverage in `/coverage/index.html`.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project to a live system.

 ### To Install